ThomasTJdev/WMD/README.md

 * Split files folder up into lists, etc
 * Core network and wifi - merged?
 * Original arthurs will be displayed below banner on modules.
 Todo.
+* When showing modules indicate somehow what they require

 ### core/tools.py
 * Do a run through config.ini and extract names for the updatecommand instead of DRY in two functions